Table of content

 some real example of how these concepts are applied in reality, and how real programming language (such as C++, Java, Haskell, Scala, C# etc…) deal with polymorphism

-So it is going to be a quick overview of computer science notions that I’ve studied during the Master course of Advanced Programming in the University of Pisa.
-This post is divided into two parts because it’s a huge subject, although I have synthesized a lot and it is not my intention to be neither exhaustive nor 100% accurate there is a lot to say.
+So this post is a quick overview of computer science notions that I’ve studied during the Master course of Advanced Programming in the University of Pisa.
+This post is divided into two parts because it’s a huge subject, although I have synthesized a lot and it is not my intention to be neither exhaustive nor 100% accurate.

 In a programming language we have Polymorphism when an expression can represent values of different types.
 So it is the important characteristic of being able to assign a different meaning or usage to something in different contexts.